 In the first three years, you will take 60 credits of core chemistry courses, which cover the fundamental aspects of the subject.
 These courses include a significant practical component, which not only allows us to develop your practical skills and techniques in a range of experiments, but also to consolidate the theory you will have covered in associated lectures.

-You will also take 20 credits of language modules in Years 1–3, which develop both communication skills and cultural awareness.
-These courses are delivered by staff based in the University’s Centre for Modern Languages.
+You will also take 20 credits of language modules each year, which develop both communication skills and cultural awareness.
+These courses are delivered by Languages for All section of the Department of Modern Languages.

 The remaining 40 credits comprise modules designed to support these core courses and include optional chemistry modules, mathematics courses, laboratory modules, as well as courses which focus on communications skills and employability.